-Beaumont Health and Chicago-based Advocate Aurora Health announced Friday morning the companies had “mutually agreed” to terminate their merger talks with Chicago-based Advocate Aurora.
+Beaumont Health and Chicago-based Advocate Aurora Health announced Friday morning the companies had “mutually agreed” to terminate their merger talks.
 No reason is given.

 The termination of talks comes just days after Rep. Andy Levin, whose district includes Beaumont Health’s flagship Royal Oak hospital, vowed to stop the controversial deal.
 Levin, and state Sen. Mallory McMorrow, D-Royal Oak, and state Rep. Jim Ellison, D-Royal Oak, were the only Michigan politicians with the courage to speak out against what amounted to literally giving away Beaumont for free to Advocate Aurora.
 The deal likely would have resulted in Beaumont Health's CEO John Fox receiving a golden parachute amounting to millions of dollars.

 Advocate Aurora’s CEO said in a recent interview that he was optimistic the merger would close by year-end, the original time frame when the deal was announced.

 The termination raises questions about the future of Fox and his senior management.
 Fox said in a Beaumont sponsored Crain’s Detroit Business podcast that his five-year contract, which was slated to end in March, had been extended in 2018 and that he had numerous “incentives” to remain in his job.
 But Beaumont has imploded under his watch, and despite adding some benefits and other employee sweeteners, Fox and COO Carolyn Wilson are not liked or respected by Beaumont ‘s staff.

 In recent months, Beaumont has lost a dozen prominent surgeons and specialists, half its nationally ranked anesthesia staff, and dozens of nurses.
 With Fox and Wilson at the helm, it’s unlikely the exodus will stop.